 Because Cerebral Palsy is a diverse condition that affects people in vastly different ways, there is no one story for the CP college experience.
 This general guide runs down some of the basics to take care of as you apply for schools and prepare for the big move.

 Since the Individuals with Disabilities Education Act (IDEA) — originally called the Education for All Handicapped Children Act — was passed in 1975, colleges that receive federal funding (all public universities and most larger private ones) are forbidden from discriminating against qualified students with disabilities.
 This often includes providing accommodations to students with CP.
-Additionally, while not always legally required to do so, many smaller private schools are also willing to accommodate students with disabilities.
+Additionally, while not always legally required to do so, many smaller private schools are also willing to accommodate students with injuries and disabilities.
 Whether you’re preparing for college or already attending, consider registering with your school’s disability service support office to find out more about your options.

 The specific academic accommodations you may receive will depend on your particular needs.
 For example, some students with limited hand dexterity may be given extra time to complete exams because it takes them longer to write down their answers.
 If you had an Individualized Special Education Program (IEP) in high school, some of its recommendations may translate into the world of higher education.